-- 1. Any flu-like symptoms (a fever over 100 degrees F and sore throat, cough, congestion, headache, body aches, chills, or upset stomach).
+- 1. Any viral symptoms (a fever over 100 degrees F and sore throat, cough, congestion, headache, body aches, chills, or upset stomach).
 Students should be fever-free without using fever-reducing medications before returning to school. - 2.
 Vomiting or diarrhea. - 3.
-Contagious diseases (such as chicken pox). - 4.
-Head lice (as long as there are nits).Additional information on our illness policy is available on the website.
+Contagious diseases (such as chicken pox).

+4. Head lice (as long as there are nits).Additional information on the St. Alphonsus illness policy is available on the website.